 Proposed Regulation Under SECURE Act 2.0:

-The SECURE Act 2.0 proposes to get rid of the 25% limit on QLAC contributions and put in a fixed limit of $200,000.
-This would increase the allowable amount for QLACs across the board.
-At the same time, the plan is to widen the array of investment options for such annuity contracts to include exchange-traded funds (ETFs).
+The SECURE Act 2.0 gets rid of the 25% limit on QLAC contributions and put in a fixed limit of $200,000.
+This increases the allowable amount for QLACs across the board.
+At the same time, the intention is to widen the array of investment options for such annuity contracts to include exchange-traded funds (ETFs).

 What it Means for SDIRAs/Digital IRAs: